 – Eric Jackson, on Forbes.com

-But that still has the development of skills of management as optimistic band-aids rather than core to the design of the program.
+One cannot tack on the development of management skills as a band-aid to a fundamental gap with the core to the design of a program.
 Some Executive MBA programs are an exception since the participants are already practicing managers and executives who demand applications of the content in their participating companies.
 These executives know the need for education and practice, but they are left to address the skills of coordination and conversation to themselves.